remorses/spiceflow/README.md

 - It does not depend on any React canary features, it just turns your server functions into a `fetch` calls in the client
 - It works both inside `pages` and `app` directories
-- It only works for an entire file (adding `"poor mans use server"` at the top of the file)
+- It only works for an entire file (adding `"poor man's use server"` at the top of the file)
 - Server actions files must be inside the `pages/api` directory
 - It's already stable, it's pretty simple concept that does not depend on any React canary features